sourmash-bio/sourmash/doc/api-example.md

 ```

-Then, get the hashes, and (e.g.) compute the union:
+Then, get the hashes, and (e.g.) calculate the union:

 ```
 >>> hashes1 = set(sig1.minhash.hashes.keys())